43.1 Reproduction Methods

 43.4 Hormonal Control of Human Reproduction

 The male and female reproductive cycles are controlled by hormones released from the hypothalamus and anterior pituitary as well as hormones from reproductive tissues and organs.
 The hypothalamus monitors the need for the FSH and LH hormones made and released from the anterior pituitary.
 FSH and LH affect reproductive structures to cause the formation of sperm and the preparation of eggs for release and possible fertilization.
 In the male, FSH and LH stimulate Sertoli cells and interstitial cells of Leydig in the testes to facilitate sperm production.
 The Leydig cells produce testosterone, which also is responsible for the secondary sexual characteristics of males.
 In females, FSH and LH cause estrogen and progesterone to be produced.
 They regulate the female reproductive system which is divided into the ovarian cycle and the menstrual cycle.
-Menopause occurs when the ovaries lose their sensitivity to FSH and LH and the female reproductive cycles slow to a stop.
+Menopause occurs when the ovaries lose their sensitivity to FSH and LH and the reproductive cycles slow to a stop.

 43.5 Human Pregnancy and Birth